Al-Taie/KMPNotifier/README.md

   ### Huawei Setup Notes
   1.  **`agconnect-services.json`**: Ensure this file from Huawei AppGallery Connect is placed in your Android app module's root directory (e.g., `androidApp/agconnect-services.json`).
   2.  **`manifestPlaceholders`**: As shown in the `androidApp/build.gradle.kts` setup, define `huawei_agconnect_appid` and `huawei_agconnect_cpid`.
-The `com.mmk.kmpnotifier` plugin uses these to configure the manifest correctly for Huawei services.
+The `altaie.notifier` plugin uses these to configure the manifest correctly for Huawei services.
 You generally do not need to add Huawei services or permissions manually to the `AndroidManifest.xml` if the plugin is applied.
   3. Initialize `NotifierManager` as shown in the "Android (Common Setup)" section.
 </details>